kirill-konshin/typescript/README.md

     * Compiles TypeScript preserving source map information for each original TS file no matter which buld type is used
     * Reduce TS compilator code duplication (like `...args` notation support or `extend` function, etc.)
 * **(TBD)** Create test framework foundation
-    * Mocha test runner
+    * Mocha test framework (Chai assertion engine)
+    * Karma and console test runners
-    * Istanbul code coverage, gather coverage for original TS files (if possible)
+    * Istanbul code coverage, which is obtained for original TS files (if possible)

 ## Installation